-After changing my diet to a mostly whole-food plant-based diet + taking pro-biotics, I had no IBS symptoms after 1-2 few weeks.
-I’ve managed to pretty much cure myself by making a few simple changes to my lifestyle, so let me show you how I did it.
+After changing my diet to a mostly whole-food plant-based diet and taking pro-biotics, I’ve had no symptoms at all.
+I’ve pretty much managed to cure myself by making a few simple changes to my lifestyle, so let me show you how I did it.

 What is IBS?